experimentarium/times/docs/part-2/07-climate-module.md

 The Climate Module (CLI) extension of TIMES can be activated and employed by using the Parameters and Switches described in this chapter.

-Besides the basic input data parameters described in Table A-1, the user also has full control over the CLI component being activated by means of the \$SET CLI YES switch.
+Besides the basic input data parameters described in , the user also has full control over the CLI component being activated by means of the
+\$SET CLI YES switch.
 This switch is provided by the data handling system when the user indicates that the CLI option is to be included:

 > \$SET CLI YES